mmmmmmpc/el-2-sll/README.md

     - `Label`: provide a label to the channel, for example `el-2-sll`
     - `Description`: provide some descriptive text
     - `SLS Contents`: In here you have to copy the contents from the [init.sls](init.sls) file in this repository and paste them in the box
-    - Once completed all the stepsm, click `Create Config State Channel` and you will have the channel created
+    - Once completed all the steps, click `Create Config State Channel` and you will have the channel created
-  - Note: with the contents of `init.sls` in this repository the state will:
+  - Note: with the contents of init.sls in this repository the state will:
     - remove `/usr/share/redhat-release`: DONE
     - remove `/etc/dnf/protected.d/redhat-release.conf`: DONE
     - install SLL package: DONE